harshn08/CDPmultinode_on_ExistingInstace_woCDFCDWS/README.md

-# CDPmultinode_on_ExistingInstace_woCDFCDWS
+# CDP Multinode on Existing Instace/s (W/O CDF and CDWS)
-CDPmultinode on existing Instance without CDF and CDSW
+on Docker using Docker on Mac/Windows 10

-CDP Multinode script using Docker on Mac/Windows 10, This script requires existing 4 node intances Eg : on AWS(1 4xlarge and 3 2xlarge) with 100gb space
+This script requires existing 4 node intances Eg : on AWS(1 4xlarge and 3 2xlarge) with 100gb space
 CDP DC will be installed with full security (Kerberos,TLS and KMS)